Important advice - please read

-Please note that the exception to this is that the College is participating in the University's pilot scheme of high-quality teleconference interview in New York City.
+Please note that the exception to this is that the College is participating in the University's pilot scheme of high-quality teleconference interviews in the arts and humanities (not sciences) in New York City.
 This scheme involves the help of a partner organisation in the US to ensure technical stability of any interview connection.
 Please see this link for details,

 Does St Catharine’s consider candidates who are applying to university, or even Cambridge for a second time?

-We are happy to consider such applicants in exactly the same way as we consider first-time applicants.
-If you've applied to Cambridge before, you may want to consider having a fresh 'bite at the cherry' by applying to a different college the second time round.
+We are very happy to consider such applicants in exactly the same way as we consider first-time applicants, although we would normally expect you to have met or exceeded the University's typical conditional offer in the relevant subject.
+If you've applied to Cambridge before, our informal advice is that you may want to consider having a fresh 'bite at the cherry' by applying to a different college the second time round.

 Does St Catharine’s consider applications to undergraduate courses by applicants already enrolled on courses at other universities?